 - Name the folder (e.g., pst folder contents)

-- Next, in the folder list, locate your .pst file and click the arrow to expand the list of folders.
+- Next, in your folder list, locate your .pst file and right click on the folder to move.

 - Repeat for each folder you need to move.